 Northeast Whitewater is offering a guided informative tour to the B52 Plane Crash Site on Elephant Mountain.
 The road to the crash site is rough and one that visitors are finding difficult to navigate in their own vehicles.
 This is so much more than a guided activity though.
 Northeast Whitewater has put together a short video with first hand encounters around that fateful day.
 Upon check-in at Northeast Whitewater, we will set the scene by watching a short video presentation.
-Our guided B52 crash site tour is 3 hours departing 2 times a week from our Northeast Whitewater location in Shirley, Maine.
+Our guided B52 crash site tour is around 3 hours long departing Northeast Whitewater location in Shirley, Maine.

 On January 24, 1963 a United States Air Force Boeing B-52C Stratofortress with nine crew members on board lost its vertical stabilizer due to turbulence at low altitude and crashed on Elephant Mountain in Piscataquis County, Maine, six miles east of Moosehead Lake and the Town of Greenville, killing seven crew members.
 The pilot (Lt.
 Col. Dante Bulli) and the navigator (Gerald Adler) survived the crash.
 Bulli and Adler survived the night, suffering temperatures dipping to -28 degrees Fahrenheit and five feet of snow, before they were rescued.

 After the plane crash site was located the next day, Scott Paper Company dispatched plows from Greenville to clear 10 miles of road of snow drifts up to 15 feet deep.
 The rescuers had to use snowshoes, dog sleds and snowmobiles to cover the remaining mile to the crash site.
 At 11 a.m. the two survivors were airlifted to a hospital by a helicopter.